 Companies will nominate students for the SCPS Fellows Program at Loyola University Chicago in the School for Continuing and Professional Studies via the online form or the paper form.
 (Note: This nomination form does not automatically enroll the student) Once the nomination form is received, the student will be sent a note to apply for admission via Loyola’s standard, basic admission form.
 The student will be contacted to submit a Fellows application and meet with an Enrollment Advisor.

-Be new degree-seeking students to SCPS (readmitted students may apply).
+Seek and be admitted to SCPS (readmitted students may also apply).
 See below for further details.

 Meet the standard SCPS guidelines for admission

 Be nominated by their employer and submit a Fellows Application

 Complete the FAFSA and send results to LUC